CE1CECL/LeapDroid/README.md

 .\remote_flash.bat
 ```

-And Choose the LF2000 Option!
-(Only the LF2000 Option is Supported for Now, as only LF2000 support has been implemented!)
+And Choose the LF1000/LF2000 Option, depending on your platform!
+(Only the LF1000 & LF2000 Options are Supported for Now, as only they have been implemented for now!)